Unilever's tea demerger leaves questions brewing over Lipton

-July 23 (Reuters) - Unilever’s plan to split its tea operations has raised questions among analysts about how it will handle Lipton tea, a major brand that straddles both parts of the business.
+(Reuters) - Unilever’s (ULVR.L) plan to split its tea operations has raised questions among analysts about how it will handle Lipton tea, a major brand that straddles both parts of the business.

 The consumer goods group said on Thursday it had concluded a near seven-month review of its 3 billion euros ($3.5 billion) a year tea operations with a decision to keep its Indian and Indonesian units as well as its joint venture with PepsiCo.